This story has been updated with additional reporting.

 The virus is highly contagious.
 It spreads through the air after a person who’s infected coughs or sneezes, and it can stay airborne for up to two hours.
 Symptoms usually start with a fever, cough, runny nose and red eyes.
 A rash usually follows, first on the face and then on the rest of the body.

-The disease can be serious and include a lung infection and even swelling of the brain.
+The disease can be serious and include an ear or lung infection, diarrhea and even swelling of the brain.
 About two out of every 1,000 cases in developed countries are fatal.

 People are contagious for four days before a rash appears and up to four days afterward.

-An agency statement said the case was not related to an outbreak in other states.
-So far, this year, the federal Centers for Disease Control and Prevention has confirmed nearly 1,215 cases in 23 outbreaks in 35 states and Washington D.C.
-Nearly 90% of the cases were from people who contracted the virus from others infected in the outbreak — and not from overseas travel, which is how outbreaks in the U.S. often start.
+An agency statement said the Multnomah County case was not related to an outbreak in other states.
+This year, the federal Centers for Disease Control and Prevention has confirmed nearly 1,215 cases in 23 outbreaks in 35 states and Washington D.C.
+Nearly 90% of the people contracted the virus from others in the outbreak — not from overseas travel, which is how outbreaks in the U.S. often start.

 More than 10% of infected people this year have been hospitalized and three have died, the first such deaths in a decade, according to the World Health Organization.